tesselode/kira/docs/src/mixer.md

 ## Effects

-You can add effects to the track when creating it using `TrackSettings::with_effect`.
+You can add effects to the track when creating it using `TrackBuilder::add_effect`.
 All sounds that are played on that track will have the effects applied sequentially.

 In this example, we'll use the `Filter` effect, which in the low pass mode will